-One last thing.
-Find My Mac only works when your computer is connected online.
+One last thing: Find My Mac only works when your computer is connected online.
 For this reason, you need to enable a guest user to be able to log on.
-That way, if your mac ever gets stolen, you’ll find it easily when the thieves are dumb enough to boot it up.
+That way, if your Mac ever gets stolen, you’ll find it easily when the thieves are dumb enough to boot it up.
 Go to System Preferences → Users & Groups.
 On the left side, click on Guest User, then check the box Allow guests to log in to this computer.

-Remember, every password you create:
+If possible, every password you create should:

-Should be more than 15 characters in length
+Be more than 15 characters in length

 Consist of multiple words that will be hard to hack, and

 Lastly, always enable multi-factor authentication on all accounts.
 With the number of data breaches ever increasing, multi-factor authentication takes your security to the next level.
 How does it work?
 Multi-factor authentication goes beyond just a password and requires you to verify one additional piece of information — like a PIN code that gets sent to your phone, or your fingerprint — to get into your account.

-Plus, always follow these basic security tips to stay safe online:
+Always follow these basic security tips to stay safe online: